Air Canada Boeing 737-8 MAX suffers engine issue

 The United States lifted a 20-month-old flight ban on the 737 MAX last month, with the U.S. Federal Aviation Administration outlining details of the software, system and training upgrades Boeing and airlines must complete before carrying passengers.

-Reporting by Aishwarya Nair in Bengaluru; Additonal reporting by Radhika Anilkumar; Editing by Sandra Maler
+Reporting by Aishwarya Nair in Bengaluru; Additonal reporting by Radhika Anilkumar and Nandakumar D; Editing by Sandra Maler and Diane Craft

 Our Standards: The Thomson Reuters Trust Principles.